lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

       output "Deserialization error"

   2. Parse each constituent encoded key.
-       The length of the mldsaEncodedKey is known based on the size of the ML-DSA component key length specified by the Object ID
+       The first 4 bytes encodes the length of mldsaEncodedKey, which MAY be used to separate the mldsaEncodedKey and tradEncodedKey, and then is to be discarded.

      (mldsaEncodedKey, tradEncodedKey) = bytes